Ritesh-Kumar-Rai/ProductHunt_React/README.md

 - In Product.jsx page in reviews section nested-reviews are remained to work on it and display all of them.
 Will see that also in future.

+- The Cart and Wishlist products are getting wiped when page refreshed... needed to store in localStorage or atleast sessionStorage.

+### Fixed:

+- The problem with Explore.jsx page re-rendering multiple times was fixed by implementing memoisation and optimisation techniques.

 ## 📑 Features Documentation

 Additional case studies and detailed explanations for: